demithetechie/100daysofcode/README.md

 # Day 24 - Files, Directories and Paths

+Added a highscore file to Snake so that the game saves the highest score on the device.

 # Day 25 - Working with CSV data and Pandas module

 Pandas module allows us to perform data analysis on big datasets.